flopezag/fiware-testbed-deploy/doc/admin.md

 ## Running FIWARE testbed deploy

 ### Deploying one testbed
-To deploy just a testbed, it is required just execute one script.
-However some variables should be exported before, corresponding to the Cloud environment where the server is going to be deployed (to install the Openstack inside it).
+To deploy just a testbed, it is required just execute one script (launch_vm.py).
+This script requires some environment variables to be exported before, corresponding to the Cloud environment where the server is going to be deployed (to install the Openstack inside it).

     export OS_AUTH_URL=<the authentication URL for the keystone in the Cloud>